 - ♦ Neutrinos and antineutrinos differ by the lepton number.
-Leptons posses lepton numbers L{α} =1 (α stands for e, μ or τ), and antileptons have L{α} = -1 - Lepton numbers are conserved in all interactions!
+Leptons posses lepton numbers Lα=1 (α stands for e, μ or τ), and antileptons have Lα=-1 - Lepton numbers are conserved in all interactions!

-Neutrinos can not be directly registered by any detector, there are only indirect measurements of their properties β -decay is simply one of the neutrons decaying:
+Neutrinos can not be directly registered by any detector, there are only indirect measurements of their properties

-H First indication of neutrino existence came from β -decays of nuclei, N:
+H First indication of neutrino existence came from $\beta$ -decays of nuclei, N: